- We’ll experience more technological progress in the coming decade than we did in the preceding 100 years put together, says McKinsey.

 By 2022, 70% of companies will be using hybrid-cloud or multi-cloud platforms as part of a distributed IT infrastructure.
 It will mean data and processing can be handled in the cloud but made accessible to devices faster.

-“This trend will help companies boost their speed and agility, reduce complexity, save costs and strengthen their cybersecurity defenses,” McKinsey says.
+“This tech trend will help companies boost their speed and agility, reduce complexity, save costs and strengthen their cybersecurity defenses,” McKinsey says.

 4. Next-generation computing

 Next-generation computing will, McKinsey believes, “help find answers to problems that have bedevilled science and society for years, unlocking unprecedented capabilities for businesses”.